diego-taquiri/AWS-scRNAseq-Nextflow/README.md

 # AWS-scRNAseq-Nextflow
 # Bioinformatics Pipelines with AWS Cloud Infrastructure

-This repository contains two bioinformatics analysis pipelines I deployed using AWS cloud resources.
-These projects consist of single-cell RNA sequencing (scRNA-seq) and RNA sequencing (RNA-seq) pipelines.
-Below is a summary of the two pipelines, the infrastructure setup, and the tools I used.
+This repository contains three bioinformatics analysis pipelines I deployed using AWS cloud resources.
+These projects include two single-cell RNA sequencing (scRNA-seq) pipelines and one bulk RNA sequencing (RNA-seq) pipeline.
+Below is a summary of the three pipelines, the infrastructure setup, and the tools I used.

 # Pipeline 1: scRNA-seq Downstream Analysis